g0v-data/g0v-hackmd-archive/notes/9Jgy0WAZRIeBYSebxOTB2w.md

 Since 2019, participants and members of civic hacking communities in Japan (Code for Japan), Korea (Code for Korea), and Taiwan (g0v.tw)  have been organizing the Facing the Ocean (FtO) regional network.
 Three presenters will share the inception of the network, its organizational scheme, as well as key moments and projects using tech and collaboration to address communinal, national, and regional issues.

-This session will present a short introduction of FtO, and how it connects civic tech projects in East Asia advancing rights on information accessibility and integrity, gender equality, and youth participation in public affairs, working against government suppression, authoritarian interference, and (physical) cultural divides in our region.
+This session will present how it connects civic tech projects in East Asia advancing rights on information accessibility and integrity, gender equality, and youth participation in public affairs, working against government suppression, authoritarian interference, and (physical) cultural divides in our region.

-Examples include
+Examples include an anti-extradition law portal (2019), COVID-19 dashboards (2020-2021), community fact-checking (2019-now), AI-assisted open parliament websites (2023-now), women and LGBTQ rights tracker (2019-now), and joint student participation for the next generation of civic hacking movement (2023-now).

+Presenters will then share preliminary cross-country comparisons on the status quo of the three rights among Japan, Korea, and Taiwan based on project outcomes and community feedback.

+Slido will be used to collect questions and feedback during sharing.
+An facilitated open discussion will follow.
+A shared document will be used throughout the session to create meeting notes and formulate future collaboration.

 ## Original Proposal